Has your teenager ever asked about going to therapy? You’ll be surprised how many teens I see that say “I’ve been wanting to do this for a while”.

 1. to address mental health concerns like depression or anxiety

+Therapy provides effective, evidence-based strategies for managing anxiety and depression (Cuijpers et al., 2021).
 Teens might need therapy for depression and anxiety because it’s like having a trusted ally during tough times.
 Therapy provides tools to deal with overwhelming feelings, helping them untangle thoughts and learn helpful coping strategies.
 It’s a safe space for them to express emotions and work on building resilience.
 Think of it as a supportive bridge to navigate through the challenges, offering skills and understanding to manage their mental health better.

 2. get help to manage stress

-Teenagers also experience stress.
+Stress and emotional overload are common during adolescence, and coping skills significantly influence well-being (Compas et al., 2019).
 They’re trying to manage peer pressure, academic expectations, and changes in their bodies.
 This can stir up a storm of emotions such as stress.
 It’s a bit like being in a fast-paced game where they’re learning the rules while trying to keep up.
 Therapy can provide practical tools, like breathing exercises and positive thinking, to handle stressful moments.
 These strategies equip them with ways to organise their thoughts, express feelings, and face challenges.

 3. to navigate school challenges